 We are therefore offering parents, carers, grandparents and alumni the opportunity to make regular anonymous donations to a ‘Funding Shortfall Fund‘ that will be ring-fenced by the PTA, a registered charity, for the school exclusively to use to plug its funding gap.
-Donate here.

-LATEST UPDATE – 4/6/19
+UPDATE – October 2019

-Thank you to all of you who are donating so generously!
+Thank you to all of you who are donating so generously.
 You have donated

 Please add your regular or one-off donation to help us fill the £60k shortfall.
 We are aiming to reach regular donations totalling £5,000 each month.

-Background reading: Our headteacher, Tony Davies, was recently interviewed in the Observer about the cuts our school is facing.
+Background reading: Our headteacher, Tony Davies, was interviewed in the Observer about the cuts our school is facing.
 Read his interview here.